dreamineering/business-administration/docs/README.md

 <h2 style="font-size: 2em; margin: 1.2rem auto;width:80%;text-align:center">If you <span style="color:#D70014;font-weight:bold">love</span> helping others strive for their dreams<br>We <span style="color:#D70014;font-weight:bold">love</span> helping people like you</h2>

 Wisdom for the **pain** is overrated!
-Start **running** your business and [claim your time back](/journey/demo/)
+Take [control](/control/) of your business and [claim back your time](/journey/demo/)

-If you are you concerned that you are losing money try our free [budgeting](https://drive.google.com/a/gensolve.com/uc?authuser=0&id=11f6rMWAp61vytiQfZq2xvCX2sOnvI2fn&export=download) tool to feel more comfortable about your plans for the future.
+If you are concerned that your business is losing money try our free [peformance analysis](https://drive.google.com/a/gensolve.com/uc?authuser=0&id=11f6rMWAp61vytiQfZq2xvCX2sOnvI2fn&export=download) tool to understand where you have areas to improve on feel more comfortable with your plans for future growth.